Multimodal Function Vectors for Visual Relations: Method

-To evaluate how the vision-language model represents spatial relations, we designed a 4-shot in-context learning task (ICL) using OpenFlamingo-4B~\citep{awadalla2023openflamingo}, a vision-language model built on the Flamingo architecture.
-Each multimodal prompt consisted of four context images and one query image, accompanied with text inputs.
-In the in-context demonstrations, four examples consistently include a specific spatial relation (e.g., \textit{above}) between a query object (Q) and its corresponding answer object (A).
-Followng these demonstrations, a query image with the text label of a query object is presented, and the model must infer the linguistic label of an object that instantiates the correct spatial relation with the query object.
-See an illusation of the relation task in the in-context learning settings in the top panel of Figure~\ref{fig:relational_prompt}.
+To evaluate how the large multimodal models represent visual relations, we designed a 4-shot in-context learning task (ICL) to test two multimodal models, OpenFlamingo-4B~\cite{awadalla2023openflamingo} and Qwen3-VL-4B-instruct~\cite{qwen3, Qwen2.5-VL}.
+Each multimodal prompt consisted of four context images and one query image, accompanied by text inputs.
+In the in-context demonstrations, four examples consistently include a specific visual relation (e.g., \textit{above} or \textit{carrying}) between a query object (Q) and its corresponding answer object (A).
+Following these demonstrations, a query image with the text label of a query object is presented, and the model must infer the text label of an object that instantiates the correct visual relation with the query object.
+See an illustration of the relation task in the in-context learning settings in the top panel of Figure~\ref{fig:relational_prompt}.

-OpenFlamingo integrates a frozen CLIP vision encoder with a language model through interleaved cross-attention layers, enabling joint processing of visual and textual inputs.
-Our implementation used a ViT-L/14 vision encoder pretrained with CLIP~\citep{radford2021learning} and a 3B-parameter RedPajama-INCITE language model~\citep{togethercomputerRedPajamaINCITE3B}, with cross-attention layers inserted every two transformer blocks\footnote{The model was initialized from the \texttt{openflamingo/OpenFlamingo-4B-vitl-rpj3b-langinstruct} checkpoint via HuggingFace Hub.}.
+OpenFlamingo~\cite{awadalla2023openflamingo} integrates a frozen CLIP vision encoder with a text decoder using interleaved cross-attention layers inserted every two transformer blocks\footnote{The checkpoint is initialized from \path{openflamingo/OpenFlamingo-4B-vitl-rpj3b-langinstruct.}}.
+Qwen3-VL~\cite{qwen3, Qwen2.5-VL} employs a unified multimodal design, combining a vision encoder with a Qwen language model and enhancing cross-modal alignment through Interleaved-MRoPE for long-horizon spatial-temporal reasoning and a hierarchical DeepStack fusion mechanism~\footnote{The checkpoint is initialized from \path{Qwen/Qwen3-VL-4B-Instruct}.}.

+The relation task remains challenging for large multimodal models, as reported in Table~\ref{tab:icl_results}, where we evaluate the in-context learning (ICL) capabilities of OpenFlamingo-4B~\cite{awadalla2023openflamingo} and Qwen3-VL-4B-Instruct~\cite{qwen3, Qwen2.5-VL} under zero-shot, one-shot, and four-shot prompting settings.
+OpenFlamingo's performance is consistently low across all shot settings, reaching at most 9.7\% accuracy on the Synthetic dataset and 19.0\% on GQA Spatial, indicating that it struggles to benefit meaningfully from in-context demonstrations.
+The more recent Qwen3-VL model exhibits stronger ICL behavior, improving from 19.5\% (0-shot) to 26.8\% (4-shot) on Synthetic and from 21.6\% to 31.6\% on GQA Spatial, and a similar upward trend is observed on GQA Agentic.
+Nevertheless, its performance remains far below human levels, for whom this relation task is essentially trivial.
+This persistent gap highlights the continuing difficulty large multimodal models face in acquiring systematic relation concepts, even when provided with task-relevant demonstrations.